lutzvdb/hnefatafl/README.md

 ## Larger work items
  - Validation of ther ruleset with someone more involved with the game itself
  - Building a better AI - currently, it's severly limited by the lookahead as it does a simple search.
 I'd love to train an agent-based model, or at least improve upon the current search-based algorithm.
- - A recoded game core that more efficiently can determine legality of moves and beating to improve AI speed
+ - A further optimized game core that more efficiently can determine legality of moves and beating to improve AI speed
  - Determine when a now moves are left for a player and declare the other player the winner
  - Replay
  - Testing, especially for beating rules and movement rules